Seven-day Teacher Training Retreat (Level 1)

 This intensive, entry-level, mindfulness-based teacher training is considered to be the highest standard of training available.
 It has been developed, refined and delivered since 2002 and taught by some of the most experienced mindfulness-based teachers in Europe.
 Approximately 50% of all UK mindfulness-based teachers have been trained by the Centre for Mindfulness, Research and Practice (CMRP) and teachers from all over the world choose to attend this programme, which is now delivered in collaboration with The Mindfulness Network.

 This programme is designed to immerse participants in the principles and practice of mindfulness-based teaching.
 It starts from the premise that as teachers we need to embody mindfulness-based practice in our own lives before we can attempt to teach it to others.
 The programme facilitates an opportunity for sustained inner work through practice and learning alongside your peers.
-It is designed to be a collaborative and participatory learning experience.
+The programme is designed to be a collaborative and participatory learning experience.

 The training primarily focuses on the teaching process and curriculum of the group-based, eight-week mindfulness-based programme (MBSR).
 However, the underpinning experience and understanding is also valuable for those who wish to integrate mindfulness into individual therapeutic work or teach mindfulness in a different form.